Posts by Admin User

 By: Danielle Bertini, LPC Decisions, decisions, decisions.
 Choices, choices, choices.
 Why is it so hard to make decisions nowadays?
 And why are specifically millennials struggling with making decisions?
 I have heard many younger clients I work with discuss how there are literally TOO many choices, and they can’t decide what to do, which makes them…

-Amanda Ann Gregory, LCPC, EMDR Certified Therapist Neuroplasticity is one of the reasons I became a trauma psychotherapist.
+Amanda Ann Gregory, LCPC, EMDR Certified Therapist Neuroplasticity is one of the reasons I became a trauma psychotherapist in Chicago.
 The brain’s amazing ability to transform and heal itself gives me hope that any trauma, no matter how entrenched in the brain, can be processed, integrated, and healed.
-What Is Neuroplasticity?
-Britannica defines neuroplasticity as the “capacity…
+What is Neuroplasticity?
+Britannica defines neuroplasticity as…

-Read MoreIs Forgiveness Necessary for Trauma Recovery?
-Part 2
+Read MoreIs Forgiveness Needed for Meaningful Trauma Recovery?

 Read MoreIs Forgiveness Necessary for Trauma Recovery?
 Part 1

 Amanda Ann Gregory, LCPC, EMDR Certified Therapist “Forgiveness is for you, not the other person” “Don’t let someone rent space in your head.”
 “You need to forgive so that you can move on.”
-Have you heard any of these popular sayings?
-Do you believe them?
-When it comes to recovering from trauma, perhaps you shouldn’t. …
+“You’ve likely heard popular sayings like, ‘Forgive for your own sake’ or ‘Don’t let someone rent space in your head.’
+Do you…

 Read MoreIs Perfectionism Helping or Sabotaging Me?